nicnacnic/nodecg-dacbot/README.md

 **The bot crashes when speaking from my browser!**

 See [Bugs](https://github.com/nicnacnic/DACBot/blob/main/README.md#bugs) below.
 Due to an issue with Discord.JS, only desktop/mobile is supported at the moment.
 Hopefully this gets fixed soon, but for the meantime make sure you're using deskop/mobile only.

+**There's an echo!**
+This is caused by moving DACBot into a channel with other users.
+Disconnect and reconnect the bot instead to avoid this issue.
+You can also restart NodeCG to fix it.

 ## Bugs
 - DACBot will **not** work if a user is connecting from the browser.
 It only works on desktop/mobile.
 It will crash the bot so don't attempt it.
 This appears to be a limitation with Discord.JS, the library used to write the bot.